donutrj/verdigris/quartz/content/Rules/Subsystems/Wizarding Schools/The Black Arts.md

 When drunk, the drinker takes SL/2 Exhaustion, setting in after an hour.
 If cast at 6+ SL, the drinker makes a Warding Save.
 If failed, they immediately fall unconscious and gain Exhausted(1).

 To be affected, one must drink at least half a cup.

+## The Phantom Javelin
+Target: 3

+## To Split Forth the Pit Beneath
+Target: 6-10

+The caster points to a spot of earth on the ground, tearing open a small breach to another plane.
+Hungering monsters spill forth, catching fire as they are reprimanded by the sun.

+Those near the breach must make warding saves or gain Ablaze(1), Bleeding(3) & Deafened(1) as they are swarmed by the dying monstrosities.

+The sun closes the breach within a minute of casting.

+**Do not cast where the sun does not shine.**
+## The Unhallowed Mist
+Target: 3-10

+A sickly purple vapor pools from the caster's mouth, filling the room.

+For as long as the caster breathes, or until the spell ends, ensouled creatures make all tests and saves with a -2 penalty.
+Those without souls, such as the undead, make all tests and saves at +2.

+Were one to die while in the vapor, they immediately rise, reanimated and unbound.

+The spell lasts SL rounds.